AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ![Finding exact match](assets/simple-search-2.png)

-[Watch a video to perform simple search in AEM Assets] ()
+[Watch a video to perform a simple search in AEM Assets] ()

 ## Files and folders {#files-folders}

 **Scenario 2: Search for all files using the classic car keyword within the Automobiles folder.**

 Files and folders filter helps you narrow down your search.
-Use the Files, Filters, or Files and Folders options available in the drop-down list based on your requirements.
+Use Files, Folders, or Files and Folders options available in the drop-down list based on your requirement.

-* Use the Files option when you need to search specifically for files at a specific path within the repository.
+* Use the **[!UICONTROL Files]** option when you need to search specifically for files at a specific path within the repository.
 You do not need to search for folders within the defined path.
-* Use the Folders option when you need to limit your search to folders at a specific path.
+* Use the **[!UICONTROL Folders]** option when you need to limit your search to folders at a specific path.
-* Use the Files and Folders option if you need to search through all assets available at the specified path within the repository.
+* Use the **[!UICONTROL Files and Folders]** option if you need to search through all assets available at the specified path within the repository.

-![Search using files and folders](assets/files-folders.png)

-To achieve this scenario:
+To achieve this scenario 2:

-1. Specify classic car as the search keyword and click Search.
+1. Specify `classic car` as the search keyword and click Search.
 2. Click Filters and define the folder path for the Automobiles folder.
 For example, `/content/dam/automobile`
-3. Select Files from the drop-down list.
+3. Select Files from the drop-down list to display all files with the keyword classic car.

+![Search using files and folders](assets/files-folders.png)

 [Watch a video to perform search in AEM Assets using Files and Folders] ()